sconklin/hsvinfo/info.md

 Flying in and out of Huntsville Airport (HSV) is usually expensive, with limited airline choices.

-The carriers flying into Huntsville are:
+The carriers available in Huntsville are:

 * American Airlines
 * Delta Air Lines